 Anterior cruciate ligament (ACL) ganglion cysts, commonly referred to simply as ACL cysts, along with ganglion cysts arising from the alar folds that cover the infrapatellar fat pad, make up the vast majority of intra-articular ganglion cysts of the knee.

-These are uncommon findings, with the prevalence of ACL ganglion cysts has been reported to be between 0.3-1.3% of knee MRIs, and are usually incidental findings.
+ACL ganglion cysts are uncommon, with prevalence reported to be between 0.3-1.3% of knee MRIs, and are usually incidental findings.

 Knee pain, being the most common presenting complaint, is usually attributable to other pathology.